 12. How do I calculate my GPA?

-GPA is computed by taking your total quality points (semester or cumulative) and dividing it by the sum of your total earned hours (semester or cumulative).
-Download this form to calculate your GPA.
+GPA is computed by taking your total quality points (semester or cumulative) and dividing it by the sum of your total GPA¬†hours (semester or cumulative). ¬†You can use this GPA calculator to get started.

 13. I have questions about student policies at UALR.
 Is there a handbook?